kevintrimboli/qa-portfolio/README.md

 - PyTest
 - API Automation (Postman / Requests)

-Automation scripts will be added in future updates.
+Automation scripts and frameworks will be added progressively.

 ---